BasThomas/basthomas.github.io/_drafts/2018-02-28-managing-finite-state.md

 ... which is pretty much the whole idea; simple (in terms of state machines) but effective.

 It is intended for this to be the complete range of states for this Controller.
-The current state of the Controller will is persisted in the `state` variable, which is directly responsible for acting on a state change.
+The current state of the Controller will be persisted in the `state` variable, which is directly responsible for acting on a state change.

-As the example shows, acting on state changes will be then be hanled by the `handleState(_:)` function.
+As the example shows, acting on state changes will be then be handled by the `handleState(_:)` function.
 This will be called everytime you set the `state` variable.

 With that in place we have a transparent and type-safe way to set and handle the state of our Controller.
 It also provides an easy way for anyone looking at such a class to get a sense of its scope.